sanskrit-lexicon/csl-newsletter/march2022.md

 ## 26 March 2022

 1. sanskrit-lexicon-scans. ramayangorr.
 Completed upload of Gorresio version of Ramayana.
 See https://github.com/sanskrit-lexicon-scans/ramayanagorr.
+2. PWG.
+Added links to Gorresio edition of Ramayana in PWG dictionaries.
+See https://github.com/sanskrit-lexicon/PWG/issues/53.

 ## 27 March 2022